erthium/hashiwokakero/README.md

 # Hashiwokakero Puzzle

-Generator and solver algorithm repertoire for the Japanese logic puzzle Hashiwokakero created by Nikoli.
+Generator and solver algorithm repertoire for the Japanese logic puzzle Hashiwokakero - aka Hashi - created by Nikoli.

 ## Puzzle